 We allow the first year crop to stand.
 We cut down the second year growth in the spring to clear the field of old weak stalk to prep for a clean 3rd year crop.
 This allows for easy fertilization and spraying for any remaining weed issues.

-Rhizome shipping: Once washed, the rhizomes are double bagged with moist chopped miscanthus biomass added for moisture control.
+Once washed, the rhizomes are counted and placed in white kitchen garbage bags, double bagged.
+They have moist chopped miscanthus biomass added for moisture control.
 The prepared bags are then placed in the appropriately sized box(es) for shipping.

 We offer supersac bags for bulk orders over 5,000 individual rhizomes.
-Each supersac can hold approximately 5,000 - 8,000 rhizomes.
-Regardless of amount, each supersac individual bags each bag contains 125 rhizomes, making up the order.
+Each supersac can hold approximately 5,000 - 10,000 rhizomes.
+Regardless of amount, each supersac contains individual bags, each bag has 125 rhizomes, making up the order.
 One supersac per pallet.

 *Requirements to Commercial Ship: Commercial business address and a fork loader to unload the pallet.
-If you need additional services such as a lift gate, notify customer, or limited access the shipping cost will be higher.
+If you need additional services such as a lift gate or it's a farm delivery those will have additional cost.

-If you would like this service, please call us for a quote @ (989)743-4344 or request a quote on our reservation form under 'Questions and Comments'.
+Please call us for a quote @ (989)743-4344 or request a quote on our contact form with zip-code and extra services, if needed.

 In compliance with bureaucratic procedures, you the buyer must arrange for an import permit from your government (if necessary) so that our country may issue us an export permit.
 We have detailed information about the miscanthus that we would be happy to share to help you obtain your import permit.
 All orders to Canada are going to be required to get an Import Permit to help limit complications in customs.